lifuguan/nwpu-CV-research-group/content/project/colar/index.md

 ---
-title: Colar: Effective and Efficient Online Action Detection by Consulting Exemplars
+title: Colar：Effective and Efficient Online Action Detection by Consulting Exemplars
 summary: This repository is the official implementation of Colar.
 In this work, we study the online action detection and develop an effective and efficient exemplar-consultation mechanism.
 Paper from arXiv.
 tags:
   - CVPR